kenneththesheep/Project1GameInJS/README.md

 # Project1GameInJS
-~

 ~ Baby Dungeon Manual~

 --- Welcome Speech---
-I see you have interest in reading a portion of the game where most people will either skip or use it as a bedtime story.
+<br>I see you have interest in reading a portion of the game where most people will either skip or use it as a bedtime story.
 No matter whether you have accidentally stumble into this portion or are really geeky, we welcome you

 ---Storyline---
 You are a daddy who is woken up in the middle of the night.